-The consumer industry continues to be a hotbed of innovation, with activity driven by convenience, environmental sustainability, health and wellness, aesthetics, as well as the growing importance of food safety and transparency, personalised nutrition, and technologies such as 3D food printer and digital food management.
-In the last three years alone, there have been over 450,000 patents filed and granted in the consumer industry, according to GlobalData’s report on Robotics in Consumer: Beverage pods.
+The consumer industry continues to be a hotbed of patent innovation.
+Activity is driven by convenience, environmental sustainability, health and wellness, aesthetics, as well as the growing importance of food safety and transparency, personalized nutrition, and technologies such as 3D food printer and digital food management.
+In the last three years alone, there have been over 662,000 patents filed and granted in the consumer industry, according to GlobalData’s report on Innovation in consumer: beverage pods.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which uses over 110,000 patents to analyse innovation intensity for the consumer industry, there are 40+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the consumer industry using innovation intensity models built on over 116,000 patents, there are 30+ innovation areas that will shape the future of the industry.

-Beverage pods is a key innovation area in robotics
+Beverage pods is a key innovation area in consumer

 Beverage pods house all the ingredients that are required to prepare a particular beverage.
 Water is added to the ingredients to create the final product.